Sanibel Tarpon Fishing in Florida

 for Tarpon Fishing.
 They hold an annual Spring Clinic in early March.
 Simply attending

-this meeting alone is the combination of untold years of experience willing to be shared.
+this meeting alone, learning from the combination of untold years of experience willing to be shared.

-If there is a clinic or a club, seek it out if your just starting.
+If there is a clinic or a club, seek it out if you’re just starting, even experienced Tarpon fishermen can pick up a new tip or two.

-These times are for Southwest Florida.
-If you want to get a jump on the season, head on down
+Spring and Summer for Southwest Florida.
+If you want to get an early jump on the season, head on down

 to the Florida Keys or Marco Island or Chokoloskee and the 10,000 islands.

-Tarpon Fishing can range from you cant keep a bait away from them to “lock Jaw” despite
+Tarpon Fishing can range from you cant keep bait away from them to “Lock Jaw” despite

 being surrounded by hundreds of fish rolling and seemingly thumbing their whip-like Dorsal

-There 3 primary methods of fishing for Tarpon.
-Live Bait, Dead Bait and Fly Fishing.
+There are 3 primary methods of fishing for Tarpon.
+Live Bait, Dead Bait, and Fly Fishing or Artificials.

 I started out dead baiting as it was the way to catch multiple hookups and win tournaments.

-125lb leader and would wear through them some times.
-40 lb test on baitcasters were standard.
+We used 125lb leaders and would wear through some times.
+40 lb test on bait caster reels were standard.

 grabby and lead to jerky runs.
 This did not help with already difficult hooksets.
 The Shimano

-Then wait.
-After what sometimes would before it hit the bottom and sometimes a 3-4 hour wait,
+Then it was a waiting game.
+Sometimes the hit would come before it hit the bottom and sometimes a 3-4 hour wait.

-you would be rewarded with spectacular show and if you were lucky a double or triple.
-While
+Often you would be rewarded with spectacular show and if you were lucky a double or triple hook-up.

 are the favorites.
-Known as “reaction” baits they can trigger a strike often times when nothing else will.
+DOA Bait busters in Silver or Green/Silver Known as “reaction” baits they can trigger a strike often times when nothing else will.

-I have great luck on several flies over the year but the first one I ever go hit on was an old standard
+I have great luck on several flies over the year but the first one I ever got hit on was an old standard

-the venerable Cockroach, Tarpon Toads, Black Death and Puglesi Black and Purple.
+the venerable Cockroach, Tarpon Toads, Black Death, and Puglisi Black and Purple.

 As I realized when I started, it is very difficult to cover the variables in a short article.